alireza-shams90/companies_house_api/README.md

 # companies_house_api_call

 ## Summary
-An API caller to companies house API with the ability of storing results into database.
+An API caller to companies house REST API with the ability of storing results into a database.

 ### Companies house API
 * `main.py`